Can AI Prompt Humans? Multimodal Agents Prompt Players' Game Actions and Show Consequences to Raise Sustainability Awareness: Introduction

 Games are a method to raise awareness by artificially incentivizing positive factors and inhibiting negative ones, offering a quick and intuitive way for people to immediately see the consequences of their actions.
 Players can experience the impact of their behaviors through role-playing and interaction, which is often difficult to perceive immediately in real life ~\cite{juul2013art}.
 However, traditional game design often relies on preset text options and limited interaction methods, restricting players' behavioral expression and failing to fully reflect their real-life intentions and actions.
 Although gamified interventions can effectively increase players' environmental awareness and promote more positive behavioral intentions ~\cite{juan2015game,zhou2024eternagram}, there still exists a discrepancy between behaviors in virtual environments and those in real life.

 The advent of Generative AI \cite{feuerriegel2024generative}, particularly the advanced natural language processing capabilities of language models, offers new avenues for simulating the harmful consequences of human behavior~\cite{park2023generative,link2016intelligent,holmgard2014generative}.
-We built EcoEcho, a virtual game environment that synthesizes visual, auditory, and narrative modalities to immerse players in the role of a conflicted scientist whose misinterpretation of his father's dying wish leads him to impede clean energy advancement.
+We developed \textit{EcoEcho}, a virtual game environment designed to enhance players' \textbf{sustainability awareness}.
+By integrating visual, auditory, and narrative modalities, EcoEcho immerses players in the role of a conflicted scientist whose misinterpretation of his father's dying wish leads him to impede clean energy advancement.
 To drive the plot forward, we harness GenAI’s ability to elicit natural language responses from players and seamlessly translate those verbal inputs into corresponding in-game actions.
 Through dynamic interactions with various stakeholders, such as journalists, union leaders, and ministers of energy, players engage in unsustainable behaviors within the game world, turning conversational choices into tangible consequences.
-By experiencing the negative outcomes of these actions, the game aims to increase awareness of sustainability issues and promote behavioral change both in-game and in real life.
+By experiencing the negative outcomes of these actions, the game aims to increase sustainability awareness both in-game and in real life.

 This approach allows us to explore the following research questions:

 \textbf{RQ1:} How can we design GenAI-driven conversational interactions to prompt players' in-game actions and enhance their sustainability awareness?